 While you may eventually opt to specialize in either front-end or back-end programming, excelling in an entry level full-stack development position will give you great experience, and make your resume that much more appealing when you reach for higher level roles.

-Land Your First Full-Stack Development Job
+The First Step Toward an Entry-Level Full-Stack Development Job

 You have to start somewhere, and fortunately when it comes to web development, you’ll have plenty of great job opportunities along the way.
 When you start by learning front-end or a back-end programming, you’ll gain valuable knowledge and experience.

 There are a lot of languages and web development concepts that you need to know to become a full-stack developer.
 This profession is ideal for those who love to learn and are motivated to grow in their career.

 Learn to Code with Thinkful